rafi-ahmmed/L2_Assignment_3/README.md

 ### Query 4

-Query 4: Retrieve match booking details along with the User's full name and the scheduled Match fixture teams.
+Retrieve match booking details along with the User's full name and the scheduled Match fixture teams.

 ### Query 5